See important

 Rosevear, A., 2008, Devon Tollhouses, DV.SHA.XT (Un-published).
 SDV351734.

 The Old Toll House is a two storey rectangular house built into the hillside, so that it is approached from the two roads at different levels.
 It has square-headed sash windows and a square-headed, canopied doorway.
-It's status as a toll house is uncertain but it was possibly built for the Dartmouth, Torquay and Shaldon Turnpike Trust in the 19th century.
+Its status as a toll house is uncertain but it is thought it was built in the 19th century for the Dartmouth, Torquay and Shaldon Turnpike Trust.

 Pink, F., 2014, South Devon Coast Rapid Coastal Zone Assessment Survey Desk-Based Assessment (Interpretation).
 SDV357736.